openshift-telco/acm-ztp-helm-siteconfig/README.md

 #############################################################################

+# NOTE:

+This repo covers 3 deploymooent scenarios based on OCP4.12 as follows:
+- The use of Helm Charts to template the creation of the node SIteConfig configurations (described below in this README).
+- The deployment of a 3xM and 5xW with ODF named "demo" using Kustomize with Helm and without.
+- The deployment of a 3xM and 2xW without ODF named "demo2" using Kustomize.

+You'd need to uncomment and comment out appropriate lines in the SiteConfig/kustomization.yaml and copy the required topology *-kustomization.yaml to PolicyGenTemplates/kustomization.yaml to select demo or demo2 topologies.

 # Introduction

 The topology below illustrates the physical connectivity of the nodes deployed by this ZTP automation.
 The Master nodes are 3 VMs each running on a different RHEL8 KVM hypervisor.
 The 5 worker nodes are mix of Dell R650 (nodes 159-161) and R750 (nodes 170 and 172) machines.
 The R650 nodes are identically configured and the R750s are "almost" identically configured, the only difference being node 172 has a mix of Mellanox and Intel cards whereas  node 170 only has Intel cards.